Mammals of Alaska

 Conservation and trade

-International Union for the Conservation of Nature (IUCN) accounts include threat assessments»and range maps.»U.S. Fish and Wildlife Service's (USFWS) threatened (T) and engangered (E) listings»(some species can be classified as both in different parts of their range) are also identified.
+International Union for the Conservation of Nature (IUCN) accounts include threat assessments»and range maps.»U.S. Fish and Wildlife Service's (USFWS) threatened (T) and endangered (E) listings»(some species can be classified as both in different parts of their range) are also identified.
 The Convention on International Trade in Endangered Species (CITES) may assign species to one or more of three appendices (I, II, III) that correspond to different restrictions regulating the trade, import, and export of wildlife.

 Species and taxon accounts